U.S. Route 202 in Pennsylvania: History

 After decades of unsuccessful attempts to build the US 202 freeway in Montgomery and Bucks counties, a US 202 parkway was instead proposed in the area.
 The parkway was planned as an 8.5 mi at-grade road that would run from Montgomeryville northeast to Doylestown.
 It was originally planned as a four-lane freeway, but in 2005 the plan was changed to a two- to four-lane parkway after funding for the road was cut.
 Construction began in November 2008 on the portion between PA 63 and PA 463, with construction on the portion from PA 463 to the interchange with PA 611 following in January 2010.
 The parkway was completed by the end of 2010 between PA 63 and PA 463, although this section remained closed to traffic until the remainder of the road was complete, with the exception of a small portion near PA 463.
 The parkway was completed in 2012, and opened to traffic at 2 p.m. on December 3, 2012, with Lieutenant Governor Jim Cawley cutting the ribbon to open the parkway.
 Construction of the parkway amounted to a total cost of $200 million.
 The parkway was built with four lanes from PA 63 to PA 463 and two lanes from PA 463 to PA 611, while including a 12 ft walking path running parallel to it.
 The US 202 parkway was designated as a Pennsylvania Scenic Byway, and as such, billboards are banned along its route.
 On July 7, 2011, an act of the Pennsylvania General Assembly was passed naming the US 202 parkway the George A. Penglase Memorial Parkway, in honor of a business leader from Bucks County who pushed for a bypass of US 202.
-Prior to the opening of the parkway, US 202 followed Dekalb Pike, PA 309, Doylestown Road, Butler Avenue, State Street, and PA 611 between Montgomery Township and Doylestown.
-After US 202 was rerouted to the parkway, the former alignment was designated as SR 2202 in Montgomery County and SR 4202 in Bucks County.
-As a result of the removal of the US 202 designation from the former alignment, several businesses along the former route saw a decline in customers.
-In 2014, several businesses along the former US 202 alignment pushed for the state to designate the road as US 202 Bus. in order to help them regain customers.
-The American Association of State Highway and Transportation Officials (AASHTO) Special Committee on U.S. Route Numbering approved the US 202 Bus. designation on May 13, 2015.